Diana0422/GoExercise/README.md

 distributed to a different worker.
 The master spawns N workers and the number N of workers is determined equally distributing the total lines of the files, such that workers processes a maximum of 10 lines each.
+Each worker performs the following operations on the chunk of the file received by the master:
+* Map

-Each worker performs the map phase on the chunk of the file received by the master, then returns the result of the mapping to the master, that proceeds performing the following operations:
+Then each worker returns the result of the mapping to the master, that proceeds performing the following operations:
-* Shuffle
-* Sort
+* Shuffle & Sort

+The master then spawns one or more workers that perform the following operation:
 * Reduce

-The master merges the results obtained by the workers and returns the subset of lines to the client.
+The master receives the results from the workers and merges the results obtained.
+Finally, it returns the subset of lines to the client.